Pennsylvania Railroad, Connecting Railway Bridge

-Initial bridge
+Original bridge

-The bridge was built in 1866 and 1867 by the Connecting Railway, a company affiliated with the Pennsylvania Railroad and formally purchased by the PRR in 1871.
-Its purpose was to connect the PRR's southern and northern lines, and to be part of an eventual direct PRR line from Washington, D.C., to New York City.
-Before the bridge's construction, PRR trains took a circuitous route between PRR's West Philadelphia and North Philadelphia Stations.
+The bridge was begun in 1866 and completed in 1867 by the Connecting Railway, a company affiliated with the Pennsylvania Railroad, and formally purchased by the PRR in 1871.
+The bridge's purpose was to connect the PRR's southern and northern lines, and to be part of an eventual direct PRR line from New York City to Washington, D.C.
+Prior to the bridge's construction, PRR trains took a circuitous route between the railroad's West Philadelphia and North Philadelphia Stations.

 The bridge was probably designed by John A. Wilson, chief engineer of the Connecting Railway Company, who surveyed the route in 1863.
 Following Wilson's 1864 resignation, PRR First Vice-President George Brooke Roberts, an engineer, took over the project and saw it through to completion.
-(He later became president of the PRR.)
+(Roberts served as President of the Pennsylvania Railroad, 1880-1896.)
 Thomas Seabrook was the masonry contractor.

 The bridge opened to traffic on 2 June 1867.
 The bridge was narrow, with only 2 tracks and an iron truss at mid-river.
 This was a 236 ft 3 in cast- and wrought-iron, arch-reinforced, double-intersection Whipple truss.

 In 1873, PRR slightly reduced the truss's span by widening the stone piers at each end.
 Probably at the same time, PRR removed the truss's reinforcing arch.
 In 1897, PRR replaced the Whipple truss with a Pratt truss of the same length.

-Expanded bridge
+Widened bridge

 Between 1912 and 1915, PRR more than doubled the width of the bridge to 5 tracks, and replaced the mid-river iron truss with two massive stone arches.
 Alexander C. Shand was the designer of what was essentially a new bridge, built to look like the original.
 Eyre, Shoemaker, Inc. was the masonry contractor.
-Reiter, Curtis & Hill built the reinforced concrete bridges over Lansdowne Drive and West Girard Avenue, and the viaduct curving around the Philadelphia Zoo.
+Reiter, Curtis & Hill built the reinforced concrete bridges over Lansdowne Drive and West Girard Avenue, and the concrete viaduct curving around the Philadelphia Zoo.

+On the west side of the Schuylkill River, the Martin Luther King Jr. Drive (formerly the West River Drive) passes under one of the bridge's arches, and the Schuylkill Expressway passes under the two westernmost arches.